chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/breadcrumbs.md

 description: >-

-  Breadcrumbs are secondary navigation pattern which helps users understand the hierarchy among levels and navigate back through them.
-Breadcrumbs helps users understanding where they are in a website.
+  Breadcrumbs are secondary navigation pattern that helps users understand the hierarchy among levels and navigate back through them.
+Breadcrumbs helps users understand where they are on a website.
 featuredimage: /img/breadcrumb.png
 ---
 ![](/img/breadcrumb.png)

 # **Guidelines**

 The breadcrumb component is a well-known secondary navigation pattern that shows hierarchy among content or traces a user’s path.
-Breadcrumbs are space efficient and high utility design that enable users to move quickly up to a parent level or previous step.
+Breadcrumbs are space-efficient and high-utility design that enable users to move quickly up to a parent level or previous step.

 **When to Use**